Irish language outside Ireland: London

 Irish immigrants were a notable element of London life from the early seventeenth century.
 They engaged in seasonal labour and street selling, and became common around St Giles in the Fields during the eighteenth century, being prominent among the London poor.
 Many of them were discharged soldiers.
 The Old Bailey trial records give a glimpse of the use of Irish in London backstreets, including an instance where a court interpreter was required (1768).

 The first Irish colony was in St Giles in the Fields and Seven Dials.
 By the early nineteenth century Irish communities existed in Whitechapel, Saffron Hill, Poplar and Southwark, and especially in Marylebone.
 Typical occupations were hawking and costermongering.
 Henry Mayhew estimated in the 1850s that around 10,000 Irish men and women were so employed.
 The writer and linguist George Borrow gives an account (1851) of his father venturing into the Irish-speaking slums of London in the early years of the nineteenth century.

 The use of the language was affected by a decline in the number of immigrants.
 By the middle of the nineteenth century the Irish-born numbered around 109,000 individuals (4.5% of Londoners).
 By 1861 their number had fallen to 107,000, in 1871 to 91,000, and in 1901 to 60,000.

+The Gaeilgeoir community in Victorian era London is particularly important for having produced the prolific poet Tomás 'an tSneachta' Ó Conchubair, whose literary translation of Book I of John Milton's Paradise Lost into Modern Irish was made c.1860.
+After long being believed to have been lost, the original manuscript was located at the Rare Book and Manuscript Collection of the University of Illinois in the Spring of 2024.

 The Gaelic League was active in London as elsewhere.
 The London branch had a number of notable London Irish figures as members, and it was a pioneer in the publication of Irish-language material.